 Get the complete ingredients list and instructions from the recipe card below.

-- Combine the ingredients for the cake batter and divide it into three round cake pans.
-Bake them for 30-40 minutes at 325F / 162C or until golden brown.
+2. Combine the ingredients for the cake batter (vanilla cake mix, flour, sugar, salt, eggs, water, vegetable oil, sour cream, vanilla extract and instant banana pudding mix ) in a large bowl and divide it into three round prepared pans.
+Bake them for 30-40 minutes or until golden brown.

-- While the cakes are baking, prepare the filling mixture and refrigerate it until needed.
+3. While the cakes are baking, prepare the pudding filling mixture ( cool whip whipped topping, whole milk, vanilla instant pudding mix and banana slices ) and refrigerate it until needed.

 How To Create This Beautiful Layered Cake

-- Cover the cake with a layer of nilla wafers.
+• Cover the cake with a layer of vanilla wafers.

-- Top the pudding with a layer of sliced bananas.
+• Top the pudding with a layer of banana slices.

 Expert Tips